 Built in 1487 and dedicated

-to the Holy Cross, the monastery of Patrauti is the oldest surviving religious site founded by Stephen the Great.
-Murals, dating from around 1550, can still be admired on the west façade.
-In 1775, soon after Bucovina was annexed to the Habsburg Empire, the monastery was turned into a parish church.
-Today, only the church and a wooden bell tower are still standing from the original monastic complex.
+to the Holy Cross, monastery Pătrăuți is the oldest surviving religious site founded by Stephen the Great.
+The original mural paitings, dating from around 1550, can still be admired on the west façade.
+In 1775, soon after Bucovina (northern Moldova) was annexed to the Habsburg Empire, the monastery became a parish church.
+The church and a wooden bell tower are the only structures, part of the original monastic complex, still standing.

 Built between 1602 and 1609 in a rather austere style, the church's exterior favored a practical stone façade rather than frescoes.
 Due to the increase in attacks by the Ottoman Turks, the religious architecture at the time was focused more on protection than decoration.
 The structure is impressive through its sheer size, featuring the tallest fortified walls in Bucovina.
 Visitors can choose to spend the night inside the walls of monastery.